John Chandler (sheriff): Military

 On April 3, 1703, held the rank of major and in 1722 was written a letter describing the beginning of the French and Indian War. " In 1722 he peace of the country was disturbed by the renewal of hostilities by the Eastern Indians, and resulted in the war or fight that derives its distinctive appellation from Lovell, it's hero and martyr.
 The native tribes of Massachusetts had ceased to be formidable; but the incursion of the allies of the French from Canada spread alarm along the exposed frontier, and rendered military forces necessary for the security of the settlements.
 Worcester in 1722 furnished five men for the country's service in the Company of Scouts under Maj.
 John Chandler.
 Two were posted at Leicester, and two others under Sergeant Benj.
 Flagg, kept garrison in Worcester or ranged the woods."
 Chandler responded with the following...

 "Honored Sir - - Through Gods goodness the Indians have made no attack upon us as yet. [but] we are under Surprising fears of it.
 We reed the Caution from your honor. with the late intelligence of the Indians coming over the Lake: also we hear the late mischief done in Hatfield, and just now. we have a post from Rutland with account fo continual discoveries of the Enemy. and last night our Town as alarmed by discovering an Indian, So this day Sunday we have but a thin meeting.
 Our Town is not only very much Exposed. being so near the Enemy. but we are no way Capable of defending ourselves.
 We have Expectation of your honor to be a father to us.
 We now have five of our Soldiers at Rutland.
 We are informed that we are allowed ten Soldiers."

 In Jun 1724 he held the rank of colonel and writes, "I am sorry that the poor people of Worcester.
 Leicester and Brimfield find themselves mistaken in having men allowed them to scout and guard said towns.
 I pray your honors considerations," &c. "for the Encouragement of whom I shall always be ready to obey such orders as your honors shall be pleased to give."

 In July 1724 he Col. Chandler was ordered to recruit twenty men for "frontier service," his actions may have saved the town of Worcesters.
 He wrote on August 7, 1724 "An Indian was discovered from a garrison house and fired on by the guard.
 A soldier and a boy being out near the meadow, spied an Indian nearer to the garrison than they were.
 The boy ran away.
-The soldier presented his gun and was ready to fire when two more rose up by his side; Where upon he did not venture to fire. but fled; and both came safe to the garrison.
+The soldier presented his gun and was ready to fire when two more rose up by his side; Whereupon he did not venture to fire. but fled; and both came safe to the garrison.
 During the night their noises were heard, crying as Wolves.
 They people made an alarm, and the Indians beat upon a deserted house drumming violently upon its sides, and so went off."